Skip to main content

 4. Exchanges the authorization for an access token

-All tool calls are scoped to your user and company — you can only access roleplays in your own workspace.
+All tool calls are scoped to your user and company — you can only access content in your own workspace.

 Connecting from Claude Desktop